virgiliolino/elixir-anonymizer/README.md

 the result will be printed on the screen.
 Please notice that the report task add new files to the output directory without removing anything.
 So you'll have wrong data.

-## What I don't like from my solution

-Nearly everywere you'll find hard coded strategies and multiple concerns mixed in single functions.
-This is something that I really don't like.
-But I couldn't manage to produce a better solution in the available amount of time with the available knowledge I own regarding Elixir.
-I could have implemented protocols for sure, and other particular characteristics of Elixir.
-I think a collectable module would also have been useful.
-Maybe in the next weeks just for fun, I'm going to do it.

-Many functions are not really generic.
-Have been conceived to magically answer to one task with some particular structure and can hardly been adapted to other situations.

-No tests.
-I started in the normal way by creating some tests that could at first instance validate your requests.
-But then I just build the solution.

 Many thanks,
 Virgilio